ZANGETU/MyProject/Mine_Test_tool/README.md

 /Do not distribute the code as is without modification.

-/Please mention the name of YURIRIRI when you distribute the tools created in this project.
+/Please mention the name of YURIRI when you distribute the tools created in this project.